HL7/davinci-crd/src/pagecontent/hooks.md

 A [proposal](https://github.com/cds-hooks/docs/issues/377) has been submitted suggesting how to address this issue.
 This ballot version of the implementation guide pre-adopts that proposal.

-Specifically, where a hook defines a context element that consists of a resource or collection of resources (e.g. [medication-prescribe.medications](https://cds-hooks.hl7.org/hooks/medication-prescribe/#context) or [order-review.orders](https://cds-hooks.hl7.org/hooks/order-review/#context)), systems **SHALL** recognize context tokens of the form `context.<context property>.<FHIR resource name>.id` in prefetch queries.
+Specifically, where a hook defines a context element that consists of a resource or collection of resources (e.g. [order-select.draftOrders](https://cds-hooks.hl7.org/hooks/order-select/#context) or [order-sign.draftOrders](https://cds-hooks.hl7.org/hooks/order-sign/#context)), systems **SHALL** recognize context tokens of the form `context.<context property>.<FHIR resource name>.id` in prefetch queries.
 Those tokens **SHALL** evaluate to a comma-separated list of the identifiers of all resources of the specified type within that context key.

-Note: Recognizing these tokens doesn't mean the client must support prefetch or the requested prefetch query, only that it recognizes the token, not treat it as an error and, if it supports the query, substitute the token correctly.
+Note: Recognizing these tokens doesn't mean the client must support prefetch or the requested prefetch query, only that it recognizes the token, doesn't treat it as an error and - if it supports the query - substitutes the token correctly.

-For example, a prefetch for `order-review` might look like this:
+For example, a prefetch for `order-select` might look like this:

 {% raw %}
     "prefetch": {
-      "ins-sr": "ServiceRequest?_id={{context.orders.ServiceRequest.id}}&_include=ServiceRequest:insurance"
+      "ins-sr": "ServiceRequest?_id={{context.draftOrders.ServiceRequest.id}}&_include=ServiceRequest:insurance"
     }
 {% endraw %}

 This might result in an executed query that looks like this: `ServiceRequest?_id=2347,10948,5881&_include=ServiceRequest:insurance`

-BALLOT NOTE: This proposal pre-adoption is not CDS Hooks conformant.
+BALLOT NOTE: This proposed pre-adoption is not CDS Hooks conformant.
 It is possible that the CDS Hooks community will adopt an alternative solution or may even choose not to make any changes.
+Community discussion about this proposal can be found on the CDS Hooks issue list [here](https://github.com/cds-hooks/docs/issues/377).
 This implementation guide will be updated to align with the decision of the community and may, if necessary, fall back to the use of extensions if CDS Hooks does not choose to support prefetch based on context resources and the payer community determines that prefetch is still required.

 In addition to this preadoption, this implementation guide presumes support for prefetch query capabilities more sophisticated than the recommended [prefetch query restrictions](https://cds-hooks.hl7.org/specification/1.0/#prefetch-query-restrictions) in the CDS Hooks specification.
 Specifically, the use of [_include]({{site.data.fhir.path}}search.html#include), as seen in the example above.